Breast Cancer Diagnosis

 What Kind of Doctor should I See First?

-Typically, patients will move from a PCP (primary care physician) to other physicians.
-You will see several types of doctors who specialize in cancer during your treatment; they are called oncologists.
-Oncology is the study of cancer, and a medical oncologist typically leads the care for breast cancer patients after diagnosis.
+Typically, patients will move from a PCP (primary care physician) to other physicians who specialize in the study of cancer, or oncologists, for treatment.
+A medical oncologist or breast cancer surgeon typically leads the care for breast cancer patients after diagnosis.

 Your medical oncologist will spend time with you and your loved ones to understand your specific situation and will consult with the multidisciplinary team of physicians who treat breast cancer to develop a specific treatment plan for you.
 They will connect you with additional specialists as needed, this may include one or more of the following: